Vaibhav-prog-creator/Beyond-QWERTY-Voice-Based-Form-Filling/README.md

    ```

 3. Set up the database:
-   - Create a database named `education_form`.
+   - Create a database named `sql12754845`.
-   - Ensure the `registrations` table is properly set up using migrations or SQL scripts provided.
+   - Ensure the `form_data` table is properly set up using migrations or SQL scripts provided.

 4. Create a `.env` file for sensitive configurations:
    ```env